 Obesity is a sign of personal failure

-Obesity is not just related to willpower and conviction contrary to popular belief.
+Being overweight is not just related to a lack of willpower and conviction contrary to popular belief.

 Obesity rather is linked to cheap, energy-dense, ultra-processed foods that lead us to overeat and gain weight.